NagaComBio/NagaComBio.github.io/content/posts/hello_world.md

 ### Deploy your website locally

-If you want to see how it looks like, you can run the following command:
+If you want to see what it looks like, you can run the following command:

 ```bash
 hugo server -D
 ```
-Don't forget to add the `-D` option if you want to see the draft posts.
+Don't forget to add the `-D` option to see the draft posts.

 ### Deploy your website on GitHub via GitHub actions

 Commit the changes and create a GitHub actions workflow based on the steps described [here](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
-Once the workflow is complete the website will be up and running in no time...!
+Once the workflow is complete,the website will be up and running in no time...!